Panzerschrek/Square-Wheel/README.md

 Than renderer performs decals drawing.
 Dynamic objects (models) are drawn in each leaf where they are located with clipping by leaf portals and polygons.
 Dynamic objects within single leaf are sorted using some sort of painter algorithm (with some improvements).
-Triangles within one model are soprted by depth.
+Triangles within one model are sorted by depth.
 View models (like player's weapon) are always drawn atop of any other geometry.

 Because of lack of Z-buffer it's possible to see some sorting artifacts.
 First, models ordering doesn't work well for intersecting models.
 So, if you need to draw several models in same place (like character/monster and its gun) consider to make combined model.
 Second, triangles sorting within single models doesn't work well with large triangles.
-Consider tesselating some triangles of your models if you notice badly-looking sorrting artifacts.
+Consider tessellating some triangles of your models if you notice badly-looking sorting artifacts.

 ### Models rendering